 The all-American dream

 VanBuskirk had always been a man with a plan.
 He was in a hurry too.
 The Massachusetts native grew up outside Boston, in Framingham.
-At 15, once he started working course crews at nearby Wayland Country Club, he got it in his head to become a golf course superintendent.
+At 15, after he’d started working course crews at nearby Wayland Country Club, he got it in his head to become a golf course superintendent.
 He graduated from the turf program at the University of Rhode Island in 2006, with the goal of a head superintendent’s gig by the time he was 30.
 Before he’d even left URI, he was offered an assistant position at the private Oakley Country Club in Watertown, Mass.

 He was 21 when he met Gloria Bennett.
 She was 18.
 VanBuskirk fell hard, he says, for this “fiery little redhead with no filter.”

 “We met young.
 We were both kids,” he says.
 “But I knew from the get-go I was going to marry her.
-We grew up together, and from the beginning, we agreed that I would work work, and she would work home.
+We grew up together, and from the beginning, we agreed that I would work work and she would work home.
 First four years, that’s just what we did.
 Job, house, dog, kids, white-picket fence — the all-American dream.”

 VanBuskirk (far right) developed Turf Cloud along with his partner, Stephen Ohlson, as a tool to help superintendents manage a property’s relevant data.
 Here, he reviews the product with superintendent Matt Powell (standing, second from right) and his team at Dedham (Mass.)
 Country and Polo Club.
 Photo by Rick Bern